HD 114762

 HD 114762 is a triple star system approximately 38.2 pc away in the constellation Coma Berenices.
 It consists of a yellow-white F-type main-sequence star (HD 114762 A) and two red dwarf companions (HD 114762 Ab & HD 114762 B) approximately 0.36 & 130 AU distant.
 Both are low-metal subdwarfs.
 Planets around such metal-poor stars are rare (three known cases are HD 22781, HD 111232, and HD 181720).
 A telescope or strong binoculars are needed to view the primary.
 HD 114762 had been used by scientists as a "standard star", one whose radial velocity is well established, but with the discovery of the spectroscopic companion HD 114762 Ab its usefulness as a standard has been called into question.

-The red dwarf companion is classified as an ultra-cool dwarf, with a spectral type around M9.
+The smaller red dwarf companion (HD 114762 B) is classified as an ultra-cool dwarf, with a spectral type around M9.
 With a visual magnitude of 15 and separated from the primary by only three arcseconds, it can only be seen with a powerful telescope.
 It is estimated to be around 10 billion years old, although the properties of such low-mass stars are very similar across a wide range of ages.
 It is calculated have only 8% of the mass of the Sun, a tenth of its radius, and with a temperature of about ±2645 K it produces less than a thousandth of its luminosity.